The 3 Basic Arm Signals for Driving Explained

 Hand Signals for the Practical Driving Test

 Before you go to the driving test, practice the hand signals at home until you know them by heart.
-Remember, you don’t want to fail your driving test or be the one causing an accident because you misunderstood another driver’s hand signals.
+You don’t want to fail your driving test or be the one causing an accident because you misunderstood another driver’s hand signals.